alxmrs/website/src/yagni.md

 I often balance is between writing DRY code and admitting that YAGNI.

 When I was in my first internship at the end of college, my friend who got me the job was a big proponent of DRY.
-Once I learned what DRY meant, writing anything just for right now seemed totally dumb.
+Once I learned the definition, writing code any other way seemed totally dumb.
 "The whole idea of programming is to automate drudgery," I remember another colleague telling a more impressionable me.
 "Never write anything twice!"
 I nodded along, enlightened.